 - Composition and structure of the material

 Dielectrics are often confused with insulators.
 The insulator typically implies low electrical conductivity.
-However, the term dielectric typically used to denote the material with superior polarisability.
+However, the term dielectric is typically used to denote the material with superior polarisability.
 It is expressed numerically using relative permittivity.
-Insulator indicates the electrical obstruction whereas the dielectric indicate the ability of a material to store energy(by the means of polarisation).
+Insulator indicates the electrical obstruction whereas the dielectric indicates the ability of a material to store energy(by the means of polarisation).
 The common example is a capacitor.
 Here a dielectric insulating plate is sandwiched between metallic plates.
 For a given electric field strength, the capacitor’s surface charge is raised by polarising the dielectric plate.
 Let us learn more differences between dielectric and insulators in the table given below:

 Dielectric vs Insulators